 - Kaplan GMAT Math Workbook – Some candidates have found this guide book as a good one to get the basics.

-- Best books for GMAT preparation: top GMAT verbal books
+Best books for GMAT preparation: Top verbal reasoning books:

-- The Official Guide for GMAT Verbal Review – This verbal guide has done excellent work initiated by the GMAT Official Guide.
+- The Official Guide for GMAT Verbal Review – This verbal guide is an excellent work initiated by the GMAC authorities.

-- Manhattan GMAT Sentence Correction Strategy Guide – GMAT Sentence correction is a weak zone for most applicants.
-The Manhattan SC guide helps to improve in sentence correction.
-That’s why it has been a favourite guide among both Indian and International MBA applicants.
+- Manhattan GMAT Sentence Correction Strategy Guide – Sentence correction is a weak zone for most applicants.
+The Manhattan SC guide helps to improve sentence correction.
+That’s why it has been a favorite guide among both Indian and International MBA applicants.

 - Kaplan GMAT Verbal Workbook – Like Kaplan’s quantitative guide, this book also tries to go beyond the basics questions.
 This book is a good option for folks who want to understand various verbal sections and learn the strategies to tackle that.

-Educational background of Indian students applying for GMAT is different, compared to global students.
+The educational background of Indian students applying for this exam is different, compared to global students.

 In India, Engineers hold the top position in GMAT preparation.
 Having mathematical skills, the engineers perform the best.
-After that, students, belonging from business and commerce backgrounds, score well in GMAT.
+After that, students, belonging to business and commerce backgrounds, obtain a good GMAT score.

-GMAC runs a survey on wide backgrounds of candidates for GMAT of the last five years and represents the outcome through the below graph.
+GMAC runs a survey on a wide background of students who appeared in the exam for the last five years.
+The graph below represents the outcome.

-Analysing the graph, we can say that the total number of GMAT applicants increased by 6.5% whereas the number of women GMAT applicants increased by 10.5% in five years.
+Analyzing the graph, we can say that the total number of GMAT applicants increased by 6.5% whereas the number of women applicants increased by 10.5% in five years.
 Along with the applicant’s number, the score also increases in the last five years is an interesting fact.

-- The number of score achievers of less than 600 is increased by 5%.
+- The number of students obtaining less than 600 is increased by 5%.

-- The number of score achievers more than 700 is increased by 8.1%.
+- The number of achievers scoring more than 700 is increased by 8.1%.

-Before applying for GMAT, candidates should know about the mean score of GMAT from the year 2014 to 2018.
+While continuing with the GMAT preparation, candidates should know about the mean score from the year 2014 to 2018.
 From the above data chart, it is clear that the applicant must score above 700 to take admissions in the best business colleges of the USA or UK.

 How is the GMAT Score calculated?

-GMAT candidates will be scored on a constant pre-defined scale that includes only GMAT Quantitative and GMAT Verbal score.
-AWA and GMAT IR are included to measure the analytical aptitude of the applicant.
+Aspirants will be scored on a constant pre-defined scale that includes only GMAT scores for the Quantitative and the Verbal section.
+AWA and IR are included to measure the analytical aptitude of the applicant.
 The GMAT Scorecard includes the following.

 - Analytical Writing Assessment (0 – 6)